affinidi/affinidi-cli/README.md

 To switch the active project use the command [`affinidi project select-project`](#affinidi-project-select-project)

 When you authenticate to Affinidi, the first project is set as your active one by default.
-You can specify which project you want to be active with a flag `affinidi start --project-id <uuid>`

 ### Session and configuration files